BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 ### Local space

-If the emitter is a mesh and you set `particleSystem.isLocal` then all particles will be generated into the mesh local space (so rotation or transforming the mesh will transform the entire particle system).
+If the emitter is a mesh and you set `particleSystem.isLocal = true` then all particles will be generated into the mesh local space (so rotation or transforming the mesh will transform the entire particle system).

 **Please note that the MeshParticleEmitter is not supported by GPU Particle**